 Soybean Allergy: Ingredients Containing Soy

 Soy is often used in foods to make them "high protein".
 If you see this claim on food packaging, look closely at the food label.
 Soy flour or other soy ingredients may have been used.

 Watch for these ingredients on food labels if you have a soy allergy:

 - Hydrolyzed soy protein

 - Miso - a paste made of rice, barley and/or soybeans; used as a seasoning often in Japanese cuisine

 - Shoyu sauce - a type of soy sauce

-- Soy – flour, albumin, flour, grits, nuts, milk, sprouts
+- Ingredients derived from soy such as albumin, flour, grits, nuts, milk, sprouts

 - Soy sauce